foundriesio/docs/source/reference-manual/security/security.rst

 TUF is the mechanism by which the Foundries.io backend informs devices what software they can run.
-The TUF targets.json includes a software description that's pinned to secure hashes of all components so that a device can know that it's running the correct payload.
+The TUF targets.json includes a software description that's pinned to secure hashes of all components so that a device can know that it is running the correct payload.
 TUF keys need to be managed by a customer offline_ in order to generate `production targets`_.